 Lastly, web hosting can go beyond the site itself.
 It can also encompass email addresses, which for a start-up business is extremely valuable.
 It can allow for just one email address, or it can allow for several, and those email servers will have their own levels of storage, mobile access and so on.
 Wherever possible, you want to try and reduce costs, as well as reducing the amount of work required to progress with your business, so web hosting covering the website and any related email addresses is a major benefit.
 It also allows for a greater link between the two, as opposed to your site feeling like a completely separate animal to the supposedly-connected email addresses for potential customers to contact you.

 Most of our clients’ websites are hosted by our friends at Kalo.
-They provide first-class web hosting as well should these or any other issues be a major problem that you are having for your site right now, and you can learn more by visiting designbykalo.co.uk
+They provide first-class web hosting as well should these or any other issues be a major problem that you are having for your site right now.
+You can learn more by visiting designbykalo.co.uk